theman-oj10/CareerSync/docs/DeveloperGuide.md

 If there are no prefixes, no index, invalid index or duplicate prefixes, a ParseException will be thrown.
 4. The `InternshipEditCommandParser` then creates a new `InternshipEditCommand` object with the extracted details.
    If the index is larger than the number of internships displayed, a CommandException will be thrown.
-5. The `InternshipEditCommand` then checks if the resulting new internship exists in the current list, using `hasInternship`.
+5. The `InternshipEditCommand` then checks if either the fields have changed, or the resulting internship already exists.
-If it does, an error message will be thrown.
+If either are true, a CommandException will be thrown.
 6. The `InternshipEditCommand` is then executed by the `InternshipLogicManager`.

 #### Design Considerations